Tank Mixing Eductors

 |8"||consult||Contact Us for 8" and Over|

-While our competition design their eductors for nominal pressure ratings, JRG/JT Eductors are designed and produced to meet rigorous ASME/ANSI specifications.
+While the competition design their eductors for nominal pressure ratings, JT Eductors are designed and produced to meet rigorous ASME/ANSI specifications.

-Our eductors and jet pumps offer ratings about 30% higher than most competitors.
+We offer eductors and jet pumps with ratings about 30% higher than most competitor's products.

 JT Eductors are rated at 316SS: 720 psig @ 100 F | Carbon Steel: 740 psig @ 100 F | Bronze: 500 psig @ 100 F